 - Your infant’s fever is over 100.4 degrees

-If you think that your child needs prompt medical attention for a respiratory infection, please visit one of our facilities.
-We are open 24/7 to help you and your little one feel better.
-Schedule an emergency room appointment with us.
+If you think that your child needs prompt medical attention for a respiratory infection, please visit one of our emergency rooms.
+Our ERs are open 24/7 to help you and your little one feel better.